 Marabou storks will hunt and eat mongoose pups, which they can swallow whole.
 The mongoose is very protective of their young and will fight off the 4 ft (1.5 m) tall storks by biting their ankles and hissing.

 Snakes and mongooses are natural enemies because the mongoose has to kill the snake so the snake doesn't kill the mongoose and the snakes have to kill mongooses so the mongooses don't kill the snakes.

 Basically, they each need to kill the other to survive so they kind of hate each other.

 20. Who Would Win in a Fight Between a Cobra and a Mongoose?
 Why?

 In a fight between a mongoose and a cobra, the mongoose would likely win.
 It is generally believed that a mongoose wins around 80% of its battles with snakes.

 The mongoose wins because it has a very good strategy.
 The mongoose will provoke the snake by biting its tail and lunging at it until the snake is tired out.

 Then the mongoose will go in and bite the head.
 For an experienced mongoose, it will only take one bite to crush the skull of the snake.

 The times that the snake wins is generally when the mongoose is young or makes a mistake.
 If the snake can get in enough bites in, then it can kill the mongoose from an overload of venom.

-21. What is The Name For a Group of Mongoose?
+21. What are a Group of Mongoose called?